BDNYC/sedkit/source/modelgrid.rst

     spec2 = mgrid.get_spectrum(teff=3534, logg=5.3, meta=0.1, alpha=0, interp=True)
     spec3 = mgrid.get_spectrum(teff=3500, logg=5.5, meta=0, alpha=0, closest=True)

-The :ref:`ModelGrid` can be resampled to new parameter values by passing arrays to the desired keyword arguments.
+The :py:class:`~modelgrid.ModelGrid`. can be resampled to new parameter values by passing arrays to the desired keyword arguments.

 .. code:: python

     import numpy as np
     new_mgrid = mgrid.resample_grid(teff=np.array())

-Models can be inspected by passing the desired parameter values to the ``plot`` method.
+Models can be inspected by passing the desired parameter values to the :py:meth:`~modelgrid.ModelGrid.plot` method.

 .. code:: python

     mgrid.plot(teff=3500, logg=5.5, meta=0, alpha=0)

-And a grid can be saved as a pickle file ``save`` method and loaded into a new object with the ``load_ModelGrid`` function.
+And a grid can be saved as a pickle file :py:meth:`~modelgrid.ModelGrid.save` method and loaded into a new object with the :py:func:`~modelgrid.load_ModelGrid`` function.

 .. code:: python